makeasnek/ScienceStatsFaucet/readme.md

  - Edit templates/index.html and templates/about.html to your liking.
 Note the google analytics tag near bottom and hcaptcha.
  - Run daily.py for the first time to build the database
  - Create a cron job to run daily.py every 24 hours to download stats from BOINC project websites
+   - Example cron entry:
+   - Line 1: SHELL=/bin/bash
+   - Line2: 0 1 * * * source /var/www/html/ScienceStatsFaucet/your_site_environment/bin/activate && /var/www/html/ScienceStatsFaucet/your_site_environment/bin/python3.10 /var/www/html/ScienceStatsFaucet/daily.py 2>1 >> /wherever/you/want/log.txt
+ - The stats download is rather CPU intensive for you and bandwidth intensive for the BOINC projects you support, so please be nice and don't do this more than once a day
  - Run main.py

 ### System requirements